Configuration space of the economy

 See also:

 On the other hand, consider our economy.
 It’s a complex mess of stuff, inconceivably many products, technologies, informational signals, personal interactions, and so on.
-As messy and hard to quantify as it is I wonder how the number of teeming dimensions of economic configuration compare to those of a mole of ideal gas.
+As messy and hard to quantify as it is, I wonder how the number of teeming dimensions of economic configuration compares to those of a mole of ideal gas.

-This minutely detail assemblage of human beings coupled to their own physical constrains and that of the environment, we hope to model this with some vastly lower dimensionality than a uniform phase space of all the particles that make it up.
+This minutely detailed assemblage of human beings coupled to their own physical constraints and that of the environment, we hope to model this with some vastly lower dimensionality than a uniform phase space of all the particles that make it up.
 The question is, how can we do this usefully and come to an understanding of the regularities in our system?

 How do we quantify this?
 How do we come to understand how much of a difference we are making in technology by investing in its development?
 Is doing so just finding more ways to increase total entropy as per Howard T Odum?
 What is a viable substrate for innovation?
 What are the path dependencies?
 What are the existential risks?
 How would you simulate it in silico?